zw3rk/mobile-core-log/LOG.md

 	not a dynamic executable
 ```

-8:53 so… it’s not a dynamic executable, but still has the interpreter set?
-That seems odd…
+8:53 so... it’s not a dynamic executable, but still has the interpreter set?
+That seems odd...

 9:03 PM If we inspect the executable on an aarch64-linux machine we see
 ```shell